rrovetto/Ethics-in-Ontology-Development/Myths-Of-Ontology-Development.md

 **MYTH / FALSITY**:x:: you should use an existing upper- or top-level ontology (also called foundational, core, or generic ontology).

 **TRUTH** :white_check_mark::
 - (A) you **do not** need an upper- or top-level ontology.
 The same results or benefits purported by supporters of uppper ontolgoies can be achieved through other means.
-And the myth is often used as a strategy for self-gain by those upper groups to acquire more users and thereby more $ potntial. :white_check_mark:
+And the myth is often used as a strategy for self-gain by those upper groups to acquire more users and thereby more $ potntial.
 - (B) you **can** create your own upper or top-level ontology.
-NOTE: This is encouraged to foster diversity, creativity, innovation in the communtiy, and to ensure ethical practice by helping prevent the monopolization and unfair advantage of any single existing top-level ontology. :white_check_mark:
+NOTE: This is encouraged to foster diversity, creativity, innovation in the communtiy, and to ensure ethical practice by helping prevent the monopolization and unfair advantage of any single existing top-level ontology.
 - (C) Re-use is often used as a selfish strategy to justify using a particular ontology product.
-In reality, re-use dependts on the situation: the project and it's specifics; SOmetimes re-use is helpful, but not always. :white_check_mark:
+In reality, re-use dependts on the situation: the project and it's specifics; SOmetimes re-use is helpful, but not always.

 ## 3. The Myth of Ontology Re-use (in general)
 **Myth / Falsity**:x:: you should re-use existing ontologies.